-Weatherization Assistance Program (WAP)
+WEATHERIZATION ASSISTANCE PROGRAM (WAP)

 WAP is funded by the U.S. Department of Energy (DOE) and USHHS' LIHEAP grant.
-WAP allocates funding to help low-income households control energy costs through the installation of weatherization (energy-efficient) measures and energy conservation education.
+WAP allocates funding to help low-income households control energy costs through the installation of weatherization (energyefficient) measures and energy conservation education.
 The Department administers WAP through a network of 20 WAP subrecipients.
 The subrecipients consist of private nonprofit entities and units of local government.
-Typical weatherization measures include attic and wall insulation, weather-stripping and air sealing measures, heating and cooling unit repair and/or replacement, replacement of inefficient appliances such as refrigerators and minor repairs to allow energy efficient measures to be installed in the household.
+Typical weatherization measures include attic and wall insulation, weather-stripping and air sealing measures, heating and cooling unit repair and/ or replacement, replacement of inefficient appliances such as refrigerators and minor repairs to allow energy efficient measures to be installed in the household.

-The targeted beneficiaries of WAP in Texas are households with an income at or below 150% of federal poverty for the LIHEAP WAP and 200% of federal poverty for DOE WAP, with priority given to the elderly; persons with disabilities; families with young children; households with the highest energy costs or needs in relation to income (highest home energy burden); and households with high energy consumption.
+The targeted beneficiaries of WAP in Texas are households with an income at or below 150% of federal poverty for the LIHEAP WAP and 200% of federal poverty for DOE WAP, with priority given to the elderly; persons with disabilities; families with young children;

+attempting to flee, domestic violence, dating violence, households with the highest energy costs or needs in relation to income (highest home energy burden); and households with high energy consumption.